 In 2006, Dina was part of the team that launched the Middle Eastern Modern and Contemporary Art auctions for Christie’s in Dubai.
 These auctions are often cited as the catalyst for commercial and institutional interest in this field.
-In 2007, while she resigned from her full-time position at Christie’s to pursue independent projects, she remained as their consultant.
-This collaboration has been ongoing since, focusing on client and business development in the Middle East and beyond.
-The Christie’s Dubai auctions have sold to date over $150 million of Arab, Iranian and Turkish modern and contemporary art and have remained the market leaders in this category since their inception.
+In 2007, while she resigned from her full-time position at Christie’s to pursue independent projects, she remained as their consultant until 2023 focusing on client and business development in the Middle East and beyond.

 In addition to supporting the market, Dina has often been recognized as having been instrumental in building the profile for the Iranian Modern and Contemporary Art field by developing an international platform for the artists through numerous awareness-raising initiatives, including the symposium “An Introduction to the World of Iranian Modern and Contemporary Art” held at the Solomon R. Guggenheim Museum in New York, The Museum of Fine Arts in Houston, and the Museum of Contemporary Art in Los Angeles (2010).